sindresorhus/got/documentation/lets-make-a-plugin.md

 ### Authorization

-It's popular to set some environment variables, say `GITHUB_TOKEN`.
+It's common to set some environment variables, for example, `GITHUB_TOKEN`.
 You can modify the tokens in all your apps easily, right?
 Cool.
 What about... we want to provide a unique token for each app.
 Then we will need to create a new option - it will default to the environment variable, but you can easily override it.

 Let's use handlers instead of hooks, our code will be more readable later.